-Psychologists Explain Why You Should Be Friends With People Who Swear A Lot
+Psychologists Say You Should Definitely Be Friends With People Who Swear A Lot

 Since childhood we’ve been taught that it is wrong to swear.
 That people only resort to name calling when they don’t have anything better to say.
 When they are not intelligent enough to throw a well researched counter-argument at you- they swear.
 That is all that sailor talk is about.
 There is nothing more to it.
 It is the language of stupid and uncouth people and so on and so forth.